laurent22/joplin/README.md

 To import Evernote data, first export your Evernote notebooks to ENEX files as described [here](https://help.evernote.com/hc/en-us/articles/209005557-How-to-back-up-export-and-restore-import-notes-and-notebooks).
 Then follow these steps:

-On the **desktop application**, open the "File" menu, click "Import Evernote notes" and select your ENEX file.
-This will open a new screen which will display the import progress.
-The notes will be imported into a new separate notebook (so that, in case of a mistake, the notes are not mixed up with any existing notes).
-If needed then can then be moved to a different notebook, or the notebook can be renamed, etc.
+On the **desktop application**, open File > Import > ENEX and select your file.
+The notes will be imported into a new separate notebook.
+If needed they can then be moved to a different notebook, or the notebook can be renamed, etc.

-On the **terminal application**, in [command-line mode](/terminal#command-line-mode), type `import-enex /path/to/file.enex`.
+On the **terminal application**, in [command-line mode](/terminal#command-line-mode), type `import /path/to/file.enex`.
 This will import the notes into a new notebook named after the filename.

+## Importing from Markdown files

+Joplin can import notes from plain Markdown file.
+You can either import a complete directory of Markdown files or individual files.

+On the **desktop application**, open File > Import > MD and select your Markdown file or directory.

+On the **terminal application**, in [command-line mode](/terminal#command-line-mode), type `import --format md /path/to/file.md` or `import --format md /path/to/directory/`.

-# Importing notes from other applications
+## Importing from other applications

 In general the way to import notes from any application into Joplin is to convert the notes to ENEX files (Evernote format) and to import these ENEX files into Joplin using the method above.
 Most note-taking applications support ENEX files so it should be relatively straightforward.
 For help about specific applications, see below:

 * Standard Notes: Please see [this tutorial](https://programadorwebvalencia.com/migrate-notes-from-standard-notes-to-joplin/)
 * Tomboy Notes: Export the notes to ENEX files [as described here](https://askubuntu.com/questions/243691/how-can-i-export-my-tomboy-notes-into-evernote/608551) for example, and import these ENEX files into Joplin.

+# Exporting

+Joplin can export to the JEX format (Joplin Export file), which is a tar file that can contain multiple notes, notebooks, etc. This is a lossless format in that all the notes, but also metadata such as geo-location, updated time, tags, etc. are preserved.
+This format is convenient for backup purposes and can be re-imported into Joplin.
+A "raw" format is also available.
+This is the same as the JEX format except that the data is saved to a directory and each item represented by a single file.

 # Synchronisation